winks/janus/README.md

 ### Notes

   * The JS part "mocks" variable binding by assuming Math.PI for all variables.
 The tests reflect this.
-  * We cannot use the original template.php as we need to somehow inject real values.
   * the Makefile expects a jison checkout (commit 40d7bf69e1d83d33e281efb73c8d0c28bcc100df works) at ../jison (used for the php port)

 ### Thanks